 There is a misconception out there that a dust mask will protect workers from the effects of acid stains, but that is not true.
 There are many varieties of respiratory masks available.
 MSA, 3M, AO Safety, Drager, Lab Safety Supply, Moldex, North, Pro-Tech, Scott, Sellstrom, Survivair and Willson are some of the many manufacturers of respirators.
-Using the wrong respirator or using it in the wrong manner can cause employees to become ill on the job and they may not realize the source of their illness right away.
+Certainly, using the wrong respirator or using it in the wrong manner can cause employees to become ill on the job and they may not realize the source of their illness right away.
 Check the MSDS sheet provided by the manufacturer of the acid stain.
-It will list the ingredients and the proper protection to be used.
+It will list the ingredients and how to use the proper protection.

 *Refer to 42 CFR part 84 for the specific NIOSH standard information.